parsiya/parsiya.net/content/post/2015/2015-08-01-network-traffic-attribution-on-windows.markdown

 It is `notepad-plus-plus.org`.
 Try pinging `notepad-plus-plus.org` to get `91.121.64.34`.

-That was easy wasn’t it?
+That was easy wasn't it?

 What did we do?
 We used Netmon and Procmon to identify the endpoints that an specific application communicates with and isolate traffic belonging to that application.
 I told you this is nothing ground breaking :).